Karene Reid

-Karene Reid (/kɑːˈrɛneɪ/ kah-REH-nay; born February 19, 2000) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
-He played college football for the Utah Utes.
+Karene Reid (/kɑːˈrɛneɪ/ kah-REH-nay; born February 19, 2000) is an American professional football inside linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Utah Utes and was signed by the Broncos as an undrafted free agent in 2025.

 Early life

 Reid was born on February 19, 2000 in American Fork, Utah to Spencer and Marrieta Reid.
 He attended Timpview High School in Provo, Utah, where he racked up 185 tackles with 26 being for a loss, 5.5 sacks, one pass deflection, two interceptions, and a forced fumble on the football team.
 He initially committed to play college football at the Utah State, but later decided to walk on at the University of Utah.